The Supra's lengthy gestation period has led to a series of leaks and drip-feed of information in the build-up to its hotly anticipated launch.

-The upcoming Toyota Supra could have as much as 390lb ft and weigh 1500kg, Toyota’s chief engineer for the project, Tetsuya Tada, told Autocar at the Goodwood Festival of Speed, where the car has made its dynamic debut.
+Chief engineer for the project, Tetsuya Tada, previously told Autocar at the Goodwood Festival of Speed, where the car made its dynamic debut, some of the tech specs of the new model.

 “I can’t disclose specific figures, but the output of this engine is on a par with that which we have with the F-Series from Lexus,” Tada said.
 The RC-F and GS-F make 389lb ft.
 He continued: “But you can imagine from seeing it that the car is light and compact – its wheelbase is even shorter than the GT86’s.
 It’s around 200-300kg lighter than the F-Series [which weighs around 1700-1800kg].”

-While Lexus’s 5.0-litre V8 is naturally aspirated and makes its peak torque at nearly 5000rpm, the BMW-sourced turbo unit is likely to produce its peak power in the 2500rpm range.
-And the nature of its delivery means peak power number is unlikely to be too far behind the torque output, at something around 350bhp.
+While Lexus’s 5.0-litre V8 is naturally aspirated and makes its peak torque at nearly 5000rpm, the BMW-sourced turbocharged straight-six unit is likely to produce its peak power in the 2500rpm range.

 Tada says that the Supra will be neutrally balanced and perhaps even more focused than the GT86 sports car, for which he was also the chief engineer.
 “The centre of gravity is lower than the GT86’s,” Tada said, “and body rigidity is twice that of the GT86.”